Singularity-tutorial/Singularity-tutorial.github.io/00-installation/README.md

 Your cow will likely say something different (and be more colorful), but as long as you see a cow your installation is working properly.

-This command downloads and runs a container from [Docker Hub](https://hub.docker.com/r/godlovedc/lolcow/).
-During the next hour we will learn how to build a similar container from scratch.
+This command downloads, converts, and runs a container from [Docker Hub](https://hub.docker.com/r/godlovedc/lolcow/).
+In the next exercise, we will learn how to build a similar container from scratch.